-The majority of expenses are now in Canadian dollars only.
+The majority of expenses are in Canadian dollars, Australian dollars and US dollars only.
 Less than 30% of the Company's expenses are denominated in US dollars.

 At the present time, the Company does not use any foreign exchange risk management tools such as currency forward or options contracts.